alainkaegi/pythonorama/data_structures/array_based.md

 - Sedgewick & Wayne, *Introduction to Programming in Python*, [Chapter 4](https://introcs.cs.princeton.edu/python/40algorithms/)

 # Questions
-1. :star: Which methods from ArrayStack take linear time in the worst case?
+1. :star: Which methods from `ArrayStack` take linear time in the worst case?
-1. :star: Which methods from ArrayList take linear time in the worst case?
+1. :star: Which methods from `ArrayList` take linear time in the worst case?
-1. :star: If ArrayList `ls` has length `n`, which is faster: `ls.remove_at(0)` or `ls.remove_at(n - 1)`?
+1. :star: If `ArrayList` `ls` has length `n`, which is faster: `ls.remove_at(0)` or `ls.remove_at(n - 1)`?
-1. :star::star: As the code is written, what happens if you pop an empty ArrayStack?
+1. :star::star: As the code is written, what happens if you pop an empty `ArrayStack`?
-1. :star::star: When an item is popped from an ArrayStack, there is still a reference to it in `self._data`.
+1. :star::star: When an item is popped from an `ArrayStack`, there is still a reference to it in `self._data`.
 Doesn't this take up memory?
-1. :star::star::star: If you enqueued many items into an ArrayQueue, then dequeued them, `self._data` would be very large, even though none of it is in use.
+1. :star::star::star: If you enqueued many items into an `ArrayQueue`, then dequeued them, `self._data` would be very large, even though none of it is in use.
 How can this waste of memory be prevented?

 # Answers
 1. `push`, but its amortized time is constant.
 1. `add_at`, `remove_at`, and `__str__`.
 1. `ls.remove_at(n - 1)`, because it doesn't need to shift any items.
 1. `self._size` is decremented to -1 and the *last* element of `self._data` (which is not part of the stack) is returned.
 1. Yes -- this is called *loitering*.
 A more robust implementation would set this element to `None` so the garbage collector can reclaim the item.
-Removing an item from an ArrayQueue or ArrayList has the same issue.
+Removing an item from an `ArrayQueue` or `ArrayList` has the same issue.
 1. Modify `pop` to resize the array if it is too empty.
 By cutting the array capacity in half when it is less than a quarter full, the amortized time for both `push` and `pop` remains constant.